 We have only a few more weeks to gather notarized objections and stop the proposed National Historic District.
-We’re almost there!
-We need your help to stop this divisive proposal.
+We’re over 980, and need your help!

 MOBILE notary is available upon request – SIGN UP BELOW